backdrop/backdrop-issues/procedures/docs/backdrop-weekly-meeting.md

    * Ask if anyone else has additional updates or questions as you go
    * At the end of the meeting, ask if anyone has anything else to add

+1. Stop the livestream

-1. Update the YouTube event title at the end of the meeting
+1. Update the YouTube event title
    * Choose the most memorable thing about the meeting, and add it to the meeting title.
    * For example: “Backdrop weekly 3/13” becomes  “Backdrop Weekly 3/31 (redirect + project browser are near completion!)”